qmatteoq/Copilot-for-M365-Plugins-Samples/samples/msgext-northwind-inventory-ts/lab/Optional - Run sample app.md

 ]
 ~~~

-Unfortunately, Teams can only display the first parameter, but Copilot can use all 5.
+Unfortunately, Teams can only display the first parameter, but we have seen how Copilot can use all 5.
 This will allow it to do more advanced queries of the Northwind inventory data.

 As a work-around to the Teams UI limitation, in the "Northwind Inventory" tab, the application will accept up to 5 parameters comma separated, using the format: